-Should you have to cancel your reservation for any reason, please notify us immediately in writing (via fax, US Mail, or e-mail the Accounting Department.)
-If the property is re-rented for the specified period, monies will be refunded less a $125.00 cancellation fee, any discount required to re-rent the property, and the Travel Insurance premium.
-Agent reserves the right to automatically cancel your reservation if your payment is not received in full 30 days prior to your arrival date.
-Failure to cancel in writing may result in the final payment to the Tenant’s credit card.
+CANCELLATION TERMS: Should Tenant have to cancel for any reason, please notify Agent immediately in writing (fax 252-354-8965, e-mail to Accounting@BluewaterNC.com, or US Mail).
+If the property is re-rented for the specified period, monies will be refunded less a $125.00 cancellation fee, any discounts/expenses required to re-rent and the Travel Insurance Premium.
+Agent reserves the right to automatically cancel reservation if payment is not received in full 30 days prior to the arrival date.
+Failure to cancel in writing may result in charging the final payment to the Tenant’s credit card.
 Should Tenant require or request to be moved to a different property or a different date at the same property, the Tenant will be charged a $125.00 non-refundable fee.

 Check-In / Check-Out Procedures